Train hits school van at India crossing, killing 12 children

-LUCKNOW, India (AP) - A train crashed into a school van at an unmanned railroad crossing in northern India on Thursday, killing 12 children, police said.

-Top police officer O.P.
-Singh said the van driver also was killed.
+LUCKNOW, India (AP) - A train crashed into a school van at an ungated railroad crossing in northern India on Thursday, killing 12 children, police said.
+The van driver, who ignored a guard's signal to stop, also was killed.

 Shocked parents and relatives of the children rushed to the accident site and the hospital after hearing the news of the crash.

-Note: This story has been corrected to the crossing was ungated, not unmanned.